Compulsed/lineagedb/README.md

 - Improve error types -- it is not clear what part of the application can throw an error vs. an enum type response ✅
 - Improve change the send_request to be 'action aware', as in, a single action should return a single response ✅
 - Tests
+  - Areas:
     - GraphQL
+    - Database
-  - Database (Transaction Management) ✅
+      - Transaction Management ✅
     - Table (Applying / Rolling back changes)
+      - Should test all exceptions
     - Row
+  - Tooling
+    - Rstest (can we use the fixture functionality to run the tests against different database states? empty, few transactions, etc)
+    - Code coverage?
 - CLI
     - Specify port to bind ✅
     - Specify IP to bind ✅